getgrav/grav-learn/pages/03.themes/06.theme-vars/docs.md

 could be used:

 [prism classes="language-twig"]
-The author of this page is: {{ page.header.author }}
+The author of this page is: {{ page.header.author|e }}
 [/prism]

 ##### media()

-This returns an array containing all the media associated with a page.
+This returns a **Media** object containing all the media associated with a page.
 These include **images**, **videos**, and other **files**.
 You can access media methods as described in the [media documentation](../../content/media) for content.
-Because it is an array, Twig filters and functions can be used.
-Note: .svg are treated as files, not images, because they can not be manipulated using twig image filters.
+Because it acts as an array, Twig filters and functions can be used.
+Note: SVG images are treated as files, not images, because they can not be manipulated using twig image filters.

 Get a specific file or image: